The Best Monitor Buyer’s Guide – Fall 2022

 Technology is always on the move, and there’s no area where you can see the benefits of upgrading more than by going with a modern display.
 And for Fall 2021, our Monitor Buyer’s Guide continues to feature the latest and greatest offerings, a total of ten models in all, half of them brand-new for 2021.
 This just goes to show just how fast the industry is moving.

-The models we profile in this guide cater to various users, including home users, office users, designers, and gamers.
+There’s a monitor in our guide for everyone, from home and small office users, content creators, traders, and gamers.
 They include models ranging in size from 24″ to 49″, and just about every resolution you can think of, from 1920 x 1080 to four times that (3840 x 2160 or 4K).
 But there’s more to monitors than just size and resolution.
 Therefore, we’ve broken down our picks into two main categories:

 - Home- and Small-Office Monitors: The first five monitors on our list fit into this category, offering prices, features, and designs for any office environment.
 They start at just over $100 and go up to around $1,000.